gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 ## Why

-When user locks themselves is unable to futher manage teleport cluster.
-We want to prevent that since this is bad for user experience.
-User is unable to futher manage teleport cluster.
+When a user locks themselves are unable to further manage the teleport cluster.
+We want to prevent that since this is bad for the user experience and prevents them from using the product.

 ## Details